 The label on a food package tells consumers exactly what is inside the package.
 Food package label information must be written in English.
 There are five parts of a food label:

-- Identity (name of food)
+- Identity (name of food).

-- Net Quantity of Contents
+- Net Quantity of Contents.

 - Ingredient List, including Major Food Allergens* (List all ingredients by their common or usual name)

 - List all ingredients in descending order (most to least) by weight.
 If less than 2% by weight, an ingredient can be mentioned at the end of the list, stating “contains 2% or less of ____.”

 - Include all sub-ingredients.
 Example: Flour (bleached wheat flour, malt barley, flour, niacin, iron, potassium thiamine, riboflavin).